Ayuilos/MultiResourceEIP/README.md

     /*
     @notice Rejects all resources, clearing the pending array.
     @dev Sets the pending array to empty.
-    @param tokenId the token to reject a resource
+    @param tokenId the token to reject all resources from */
-    */
     function rejectAllResources(uint256 tokenId) external;